 Create the ShakeVec2 Class to Model the Shaking of a vec2, or a Position

 You can now generalize the shake effect to support the shaking of two values simultaneously.
-This is a useful utility because positions in 2D games are two-value entities; and positions are convenient targets for shake effects.
-Just as in the case of shaking of the camera position in camera shake simulation.
+This is a useful utility because positions in 2D games are two-value entities and positions are convenient targets for shake effects.
+For example, in this projct shaking of the camera position, a two-value entit simulates the camera shake effect.

 The ShakeVec2 class extends the Shake class to support the shaking of a vec2 object, shaking the values in both x and y-dimensions.
 The x-dimension shaking is support via an instance of the Shake object, while the y-dimension is supported via the Shake class functionality that is defined in the super class.